Meenachie/Taskify/README.md

 # Todo
 The Todo list is a responsive web application developed using Html, Bootstrap5 and Php with a user-friendly interface.
 It provides a simple interface for managing and organizing daily activities.
-The app allows users to create, read, update and delete todos
+The app allows users to create, read, update and delete todos.
+Built with PHP OOP concept.

 # Features
 <ul>